 Renewable energy is defined as energy that comes from resources which are naturally replenished on a human timescale such as sunlight and wind.

+Georgetown did not move to wind and solar energy as a result of a goal to become 100 percent renewable.
+The wind and solar contracts were the result of two proposal processes in 2013 and 2014 in which wind and solar contracts were selected for price stability over the long term and reducing regulatory risk.
 By going 100 percent renewable, Georgetown reduces pollution, saves water, both at a competitive price.
 Georgetown Utility Systems seeks competitive power prices with low regulatory risk and price risk to its customers.
-The long term, flat cost, and zero carbon risk of the solar and wind contracts make Renewable Energy the right choice.
+The long term, flat cost, and zero carbon risk of the solar and wind contracts make renewable energy the right choice.

 What is the City population in Georgetown?

 How many electric customers does Georgetown have?

 The switch to 100 percent renewable energy was in 2018.

 The contract energy price is fixed at a flat rate for many years.
 So, the largest portion of the kilowatt hour charge has now been fixed for a substantial period of time, leaving only the base charge and a small portion of the kWh charge susceptible to inflation and regulatory costs

 Clearway Energy and EDF Renewable Energy are the largest contract providers of the energy.
 The solar plant is located in West Texas near Fort Stockton and the and wind plant is located in the Texas panhandle about 50 miles west of Amarillo.

 It’s a mix of 50/50 wind and solar.